Skip to contents

 return_invalid

-(logical) whether to return a list containing the valid and invalid coordinates.
+(logical) whether to return a list containing records that passed and failed this test.
 Default is TRUE.

 save_invalid

-(logical) whether to save the invalid (removed) records.
+(logical) whether to save the records that failed this test (i.e., flagged as FALSE).
 If TRUE, an output_dir must be provided.
 Default is FALSE.

 output_dir

-(character) path to an existing directory where records with invalid coordinates will be saved.
+(character) path to an existing directory where records flagged as FALSE will be saved.
 Only used when save_invalid = TRUE.

 overwrite